-- (a) that members approve the new Prudential Indicator for Interest Rate Exposure contained within the Treasury Management Strategy as per section 5 and recommend to full Council on 11 December; - (b) the treasury activity be noted; and - (c) the Prudential Indicators detailed in Section 10 of the report be noted. - (d) the business model applied to all current investment re IFRS9, section 4.5 and section 9.2, is to 'achieve objectives by collecting contractual cash flows'. - (e) the Lloyds Set Off agreement as detailed at 12.1 and 12.2 is noted and approved.
+- (a) the new Prudential Indicator for Interest Rate Exposure contained within the Treasury Management Strategy, detailed in Section 5 of the report, be approved; - (b) the treasury activity be noted; - (c) the Prudential Indicators, detailed in Section 10 of the report, be noted; - (d) the business model applied to all current investment relating to IFRS9 (Sections 4.5 and 9.2 of the report refer) is to 'achieve objectives by collecting contractual cash flows'; and

+(e) the Lloyds Set Off agreement, as detailed at Section 12.1 and 12.2 of the report, be noted and approved.

-Background Papers Nil.
+Background Papers

+Nil.